publishpress/publishpress.github.io/docs/development/review-library.md

 }
 ```

-By default, the library will use the plugin's slug as a prefix for the actions, metadata and options:
+By default, the library will use the plugin's slug as a prefix for the actions, metadata, and options:

 ```php
 [